Ryobi 40V System

 Ryobi 40V 525CFM Leaf Blower

 As mentioned previously, my next purchase was planned to be the Ryobi leaf blower and I picked it up in Spring 2024.
 It came with the 40V 4A battery, charger, tool, and blower tube.
 I actually had a lot of trouble getting the blower tube installed as it's a very tight fit but it wasn't too big a deal.
-It's not nearly as powerful as my old corded blower but I'm sure it'll do everything I need it to do, which is mostly blowing freshly mowed grass off sidewalks and leaves out of the garage.
+It's not nearly as powerful as my old corded blower (415CFM, but 210MPH) but I'm sure it'll do everything I need it to do, which is mostly blowing freshly mowed grass off sidewalks and leaves out of the garage.
 It is lighter than my old blower, and is pretty well balanced and the adjustable handle allows you to angle the handle back so the blower naturally angles down so the ergonomics are pretty good.
 Variable output is also exceptionally handy; my old blower had a single button on the back of the unit so I couldn't nudge stuff out of a corner without going full-blast; now I can position the blower and give it just enough of a nudge to go where I want rather than straight back into my face.
 I'm unclear of the specific range of CFM/MPG on the trigger, but to get the full 525CFM/110MPH you need to press the Turbo button; I have not yet needed to use this in the light work I've done with it.
 Runtime is stated to be 29 minutes, but I'm unclear if that's full-throttle without Turbo or a "typical workload" kind of scenario where the output is varying to do typical tasks.
 Either way I did a bunch of small jobs in the yard with it and the 4A battery was still showing full.

 What's Next?

 Not sure; those are the tools I use all the time that I wanted to upgrade.
 I have a Ryobi corded garden tiller that I really like but have no need to change it out for a cordless model.
 I'm pretty sold on the 40V lineup.
 If you have a reasonably small property they'll work great.
-I'd say if you currently have a push mower and it takes you around an hour to mow or less these would work great for you; if you have a large lawn or do commercial lawn work I don't believe battery powered tools are the right fit just yet.
+I'd say if you currently have a push mower and it takes you around an hour to mow or less these would work great for you; if you have a large lawn or do commercial lawn work I don't believe battery-powered tools are the right fit just yet.
 Most times during the later part of summer when the grass is thinner the mower is only down to 3 of 4 bars and would likely easily get three mows out of a single battery, or around 75 total minutes.
 But I don't like discharging lithium batteries much below 40% when I can avoid it, so as mentioned I generally charge every other mow.

 Piccies!